onesimus-systems/onesimus-systems.github.io/dandelion/search.md

 - Logs created between 01/01/2015 and 01/30/2015: `date:"2015-01-01 to 2015-01-30"`
 - Logs not created between 01/01/2015 and 01/30/2015: `date:"!2015-01-01 to 2015-01-30"`
 - Logs created yesterday: `date:"yesterday"`

+And of course they can be used together:

+- `title:"windows" date:"2015-02-18"`